Brother (1997 film): Plot

-Danila Bagrov (Sergei Bodrov Jr.), recently discharged after serving in the Chechen War, returns to his hometown.
-His mother insists that he travel to Saint Petersburg to seek out his successful older brother Viktor, whom his mother is confident will help him make a living.
-Arriving in Saint Petersburg, Danila wanders around the city and befriends Kat, an energetic party girl, and an elderly Russian German named Hoffman, a homeless street vendor whom Danila helps after a thug attempts to extort him.
+Danila Bagrov (Sergei Bodrov Jr.), recently discharged after serving in the First Chechen War, returns to his hometown.
+His mother insists that he travel to Saint Petersburg to seek out his successful older brother Viktor (Viktor Sukhorukov), who his mother is confident will help him make a living.
+Arriving in Saint Petersburg, Danila wanders around the city and befriends Kat (Maria Zhukova), an energetic party girl, and an elderly Russian German named Hoffman (Yury Kuznetsov), a homeless street vendor whom Danila rescues from a thug attempting to extort him.

 Unbeknown to their mother, Viktor is an accomplished hitman who goes by the nickname "Tatar", working for a St. Petersburg mafia boss called "Krugly" (Russian for "round").
 His latest target is "the Chechen", a Chechen mafia boss who had seized a local market.
-Krugly, who is unhappy with the amount of money that Viktor has demanded for the hit citing the risk to his own life, orders his thugs to watch the Chechen, so that he can kill the Tatar to avoid paying him.
+Krugly (Sergei Murzin), who is unhappy with the amount of money that Viktor has demanded for the hit, orders his thugs to watch the Chechen, so that they can kill Viktor after the hit and thereby avoid paying him.

 Danila eventually meets up with Viktor.
 To avoid exposure, Viktor passes his assignment to his brother, gives him money to settle in the city, and then lies to him that the Chechen has been extorting from him, asking Danila to perform the hit.
 Danila agrees.

 Through Hoffman's friends, Danila rents a room in the apartment of an elderly alcoholic war veteran.
-Arriving in the market in a disguise, Danila detonates several homemade explosive as a distraction, and, taking advantage of the confusion, kills the Chechen, but Krugly's men pursue Danila and manage to wound him.
+Arriving in the market in a disguise, Danila detonates several homemade explosives as a distraction, and, taking advantage of the confusion, kills the Chechen, but Krugly's men pursue Danila and manage to wound him.
 Danila barely escapes the pursuit, jumping onto a freight tram, and in a shootout kills one of the bandits.
-Tram driver Svetlana offers to help the wounded Danila, but he refuses, promising to find her later and thank her.
+Tram driver Sveta (Svetlana Pismichenko) offers to help the wounded Danila, but he refuses, promising to find her later and thank her.

-After Danila recovers with Hoffman's help, he sets off to look for Svetlana.
-A relationship develops between them, despite Svetlana having a husband who is rarely home and who constantly beats her.
-Meanwhile, Krugly finds the tram on which Danila escaped and asks Svetlana about it, who puts Krugly on a false trail.
+After Danila recovers with Hoffman's help, he sets off to look for Sveta.
+A relationship develops between them, despite Sveta having a husband who is rarely home and who constantly beats her.
+Meanwhile, Krugly finds the tram on which Danila escaped and asks Sveta about it, who puts Krugly on a false trail.
 Krugly promises to punish her if she deceived them.

-Danila goes to visit Svetlana, having bought her a radio with a CD player as a gift.
+Danila goes to visit Sveta, having bought her a radio with a CD player as a gift.
 Left alone in the room, he runs into her husband, who unexpectedly arrives.
 Danila takes the keys to the room from him and forbids him to show up in the future.